Online Exhibit Explores the Impacts of Climate Change on Indigenous Communities

 Indigenous Carving of Polar Bear from the Global Museum

-On October 1, 2019, San Francisco State University's Global Museum opened a new exhibit called Climate Stories.
-Climate Stories explores the impacts of climate change on indigenous communities across the globe, and highlights actions which combat climate change that are being taken now, including on the SF State campus.
+San Francisco State University's Global Museum Climate Storiesexhibit is now online!
+Climate Stories, originally a live exhibit in the museum's galleries on campus, explores the impacts of climate change on indigenous communities across the globe, and highlights actions which combat climate change that are being taken now, including on the SF State campus.
 Divided into four themes (connections to the ocean, relationships with wildlife, the power of plants, and adapting tradition), this exhibition reveals ways that communities are responding and adapting to changes in both culture and environment.
 Objects include stunning items from the Global Museum's collections alongside loans from the California Academy of Sciences, Harry D. Thiers Herbarium at SF State, and more.

 SF State President Lynn Mahoney, Ph.D. at the Climate Stories opening event on Oct.
 1st

 An exhibit at the Climate Stories show at SF State's Global Museum